Assistant Professor of Economics

 I am an Assistant Professor of Economics at the University of North Carolina Wilmington.
 My research lies at the intersection of macroeconomics and finance, with a focus on how narratives, information, and expectations shape asset prices and macroeconomic outcomes.

-My work develops and applies text-based measures of economic narratives using large-scale news data, combined with high-frequency identification strategies and econometric methods.
+My work develops and applies text-based measures of economic narratives using large-scale news data, combined with high-frequency identification strategies and structural econometric methods.
 I am particularly interested in understanding how markets respond to new information, how expectations are formed, and how these processes are transmitted to the broader economy.

-While many of my applications focus on energy markets (especially oil), my broader research agenda centers on narrative-driven fluctuations, expectation formation, and the role of information in macro-financial dynamics.
+While many of my applications focus on energy markets — especially oil — my broader research agenda centers on narrative-driven fluctuations, expectation formation, and the role of information in macro-financial dynamics.

 Research Interests

-Macroeconomics Financial Economics Expectations & Information Transmission Text-Based / Narrative Economics
+Macroeconomics Financial Economics Expectations & Information Transmission Text-Based / Narrative Economics Energy Markets

 Research